eckslopez/ansible/README.md

 # Manual steps to be performed before running ansible-playbook
-## 1. Copy your admin user's public ssh key to the node's authorized_key file
+1. Copy your admin user's public ssh key to the node's authorized_key file
-## 2. Make your admin user a passwordless sudoer
+2. Make your admin user a passwordless sudoer
-## 3. Configure sshd.service to permit key based authentication, only.
+3. Configure sshd.service to permit key based authentication, only.
-### 4. Test
 ## Do a dry run of the deploy-systems playbook.
 `ansible-playbook deploy-system.yml -i inventory/private.yml -u <your-user> --check`